pmndrs/zustand/docs/apis/create.md

 ```

 > [!NOTE]
-> We don’t need to copy every property separately due to `set` function performs shallow merge by
+> We don’t need to copy every property separately due to `set` function performing shallow merge by
 > default.

 Now the form works!